jamie33o/budget-tracker-pp3/README.md

 ### __Imported Libraries and Packages__
 - [tabulate](https://pypi.org/project/tabulate/) was used to create a nice table layout for the data
 - [os](https://docs.python.org/3/library/os.html) was used to create the clear_screen function to enhance user experience and reduce clutter on screen.
-- [re](https://docs.python.org/3/library/re.html) regular expresion was used to check date input
+- [re](https://docs.python.org/3/library/re.html) regular expression was used to check date input
 - [sys](https://docs.python.org/3/library/sys.html) was used to print text slow letter by letter
-- [gspread](https://docs.gspread.org/en/v5.7.0/) was used to link the program to Google Sheets to read and update the leaderboard.
+- [gspread](https://docs.gspread.org/en/v5.7.0/) was used to link the program to Google Sheets to read and update the leader-board.

 [Back to Table of Contents](#table-of-contents)